 Recent studies have hypothesized that CBD may work through a different receptor, the transient receptor potential cation channel, or vanilloid receptor (TRPV1), to reduce sensitivity to pain.
 Or perhaps the GPR55 receptor (otherwise known as CB3).
 CBD may also work by preventing the breakdown of endogenous cannabinoids like anandamide, which in turn would allow their concentrations to build up and help to subdue pain signalling.

 THC and CBD have an interesting relationship as CBD is effective at reducing the psychoactive effects of THC.
-It is said that CBD is an antagonist for THC.
+Researchers agree that CBD antagonizes THC.
 Most clinical studies that use THC to relieve pain, use it in combination with CBD in order to mitigate this.
 Physicians, too, are prescribing 1:1 (CBD:THC) strains so that patients can get good pain relief without crossing the “too high” threshold.

 When taken separately, CBD is excellent at reducing inflammation, which can result in a reduction in pain.
 THC is a known pain reliever, especially for neuropathy.
 The combination seems to be the most effective therapy.
 You can try different strains depending on the root cause of your pain.
 If it’s nerve pain, start with a strain high that is 1:1 (CBD:THC).
-If that is well tolerated, you can continue to increase THC concentration until the pain is managed.
-If your pain is caused by inflammation, such as the case with arthritis, high CBD strains are the place to start.
+If you tolerate that well, you can continue to increase THC concentration until the pain disappears.
+But, if your paincomes from inflammation, like arthritis, high CBD strains are the place to start.

-As with all cannabis medicine, whole plant (full spectrum) products are medicinally superior to extracts.
+As with all cannabis medicine, pain relief from whole plant (full spectrum) products are medicinally superior to extracts.